“The Contributions and Conservation of Insect Pollinators in Ireland”

-I am currently working on my PhD research in the School of Agriculture & Food Science at the University College Dublin in Ireland, studying the importance of wild and managed pollinators to Irish natural capital.
+I am currently working on my PhD research in the School of Agriculture & Food Science at University College Dublin in Ireland, studying the contributions and conservation of Ireland’s insect pollinators.
 I am funded by the Irish Research Council, in partnership with the Environmental Protection Agency Ireland, and the Eva Crane Trust.

 Contributions of insect pollinators to the pollination of native plants and crops

 Interactions between managed and wild pollinators